dreamcatcher-tech/network/Inbox/2024-08-01 2029 differences in the business canvas.md

 We need micropayments - the same quality guarantees as receiving a bank payment, but for huge numbers of very small amounts.
 Reliability of operation, capable of netsplit due to political reasons.

+Make a context diagram, but use size of boxes to represent size of revenue / effort ?